Find an Electrician Trade School Near You

 Electrician Training

 Today, one of the most common paths to becoming a licensed electrician involves a combination of formal technical schooling and hands-on apprenticeship training.
-That's because most states require you to have a certain amount of classroom hours and electrical work experience before you can become officially licensed or certified as an electrician.
+That's because most states require a certain amount of classroom hours and electrical work experience before you can become officially licensed or certified as an electrician.

 Electrician Schools